 • Collect App Usage Data

-To turn off collect App Usage Data, go to Amazon Firestick settings and then Privacy Settings.
+To turn off collect App Usage Data, go to Amazon Fire Stick Settings – Preferences category and then Privacy Settings.
 By default, this is turned on.

 This setting lets Amazon collect data specifically from app usage.
 The good side of the argument is that it will allow for feedback so companies can improve their apps.
 On the bad side of the argument is it allows Amazon to collect data from you.